alexangione419/Solitare/README.md

 # Solitare
 EECE2140 Final Project

+## Contributors
-Created by Alexander Angione and Owen Richmond
+Alexander Angione and Owen Richmond

+## Project Description
-Implementation of the classic game "Solitaire" using python, primarily using the arcade library
+Implementation of the classic game "Solitaire" in python primarily through the "Arcade" library